Skip to main content Link Search Menu Expand Document (external link)

 Unit tests should focus on small, predictable functions.

 These are good unit test targets, assuming you have files like these that implement specific functions for your shell.
-We gave you one sample in the starter code test_perms.c, test_rc_parser.c.
+We gave you samples in the starter code such as test_perms.c and test_rc_parser.c; these are meant to show the style of a unit test, but the better long-term design is to test the real implementation by linking the relevant .c file that does not contain main().

 parser.c